About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB ARCADIA, Calif.
-(May 21, 2019) — The California Horse Racing Board will conduct its regular monthly meeting on Thursday, May 23, at Santa Anita Race Track.
-The Board will begin its closed session at 9:30 a.m. prior to the public portion of the meeting, which is expected to commence at approximately 10:15.
-The public is encouraged to attend the open portion of the meeting.
+From CHRB SACRAMENTO, Calif.
+(Feb.
+19, 2020) — The California Horse Racing Board will conduct its regular monthly meeting on Thursday, February 20, beginning at 9:30 a.m. in the clubhouse at Cal Expo in Sacramento.
+The public is encouraged to attend.
 An audio-only webcast of the meeting can be heard through a link on the CHRB website (webcast).
 The agenda and package of materials also are available on the website. ...

 Read More →